ChrisXzz/UCSF/README.md

 ```

 # Bodymap Encoding
-## Please change the example path in the code to your actual path
+## Please change the example path in the following used codes to your actual path

 ### 1. Check if the minimum HU value of the converted ct nifti file is greater than -100 (to determine if the ct is a positive one or not)